Abarim Publications' online Biblical Hebrew Dictionary

 When a male tells someone to take out the trash, he does that to assert the relativity of their social ranks.
 When a female tells a male to take out the trash, she does that to avert the male's fleeting attentions to her entire situational complex (not just the trash).
 When a female tells another female to take out the trash, she does that to include a socially awkward sister into the broader goings on.
 Someone who merely wants the trash gone, simply takes out the trash.

 All this accounts for the many metaphors that are obviously poetic depictions of a man's "readied will":

-- Being "stiff-necked" (Deuteronomy 31:27), which literally means "having a hard wiggler", as this term combines קשה (qasha), to be hard, and ערב ('arab), to move around freely;
+- Being "stiff-necked" (Deuteronomy 31:27), which literally means "having a hard dripper", as this term combines קשה (qasha), to be hard, and ערף ('arap), to drip or droop.

 - Being "hard of heart" (Joshua 11:20), which combines חזק (hazaq), to become firm, with לב (leb), heart (and the "heart" was the one that was supposed to be circumcised: Deuteronomy 10:16);

 - Ezekiel 23:20 famously speaks of Oholibah's lovers, "whose genitals were like those of donkeys and whose emission was like that of horses" (in the generous translation of the NIV).
 This statement combines the words בשר (basar), flesh (or glad tidings), with זרם (zaram), to flow forth from or out of.
 In the Biblical world, donkeys transported individual merchants and their goods, and were as proverbial as our modern pickup trucks, and horses transported soldiers and were as proverbial as our modern jeeps.
 Instead of concern for the equine reproduction apparatus, Ezekiel much rather expressed something alike Jesus' statement that: "He who believes in Me, as the Scripture said, 'From his innermost being will flow rivers of living water'" (John 7:38).